-A three-year summary of Fermilab's emissions, including the 2008 baseline, are shown below.
-The performance status indicates that Fermilab has reduced Scope 1 and 2 emissions by 52.9% over the baseline year.
+A summary of Fermilab's emissions, including the 2008 baseline, are shown below.
+The performance status indicates that Fermilab has reduced Scope 1 and 2 emissions by 66.6% over the baseline year.
 The consumption of electricity is Fermilab's dominant source of Scope 1 and 2 emissions.
-Scope 3 emissions were reduced by 68.5%.
-The significant change from previous years was due to an adjustment to the transmission and distribution factor in FY 2017 to more closely reflect actual conditions.
-Due to this change, employee commuting has moved to Fermilab's most significant source of Scope 3 emissions.
+Scope 3 emissions were reduced by 44.1%